drewwilliams5280/footytext_app/README.md

 * A tunneling tool, such as [ngrok](https://developers.telnyx.com/docs/v2/development/ngrok), to connect your localhost to the internet
 * Your Telnyx messaging account's webhook set to your tunnel URL/messages.
 (Example: `https://example-url.ngrok.io/messages`)

-After the above steps are completed, clone (or fork and clone) down this repo.
-Run `bundle install` to install dependencies (See [gemfile](https://github.com/drewwilliams5280/telnyx_app/blob/main/Gemfile)).
-Run the command `bundle exec figaro install` to create your `application.yml` file.
-Edit your `application.yml` file to include your Telnyx phone number and API key.
+After the above steps are completed:
+1. Clone (or fork and clone) down this repo.
+2. Run `bundle install` to install dependencies (See [gemfile](https://github.com/drewwilliams5280/telnyx_app/blob/main/Gemfile)).
+3. Run the command `bundle exec figaro install` to create your `application.yml` file.
+4. Edit your `application.yml` file to include your Telnyx phone number and API key.
 This gives you access to your ENV variables used above.
 Example:

 ```ruby
 TELNYX_API_KEY: "Insert your API key here"
 TELNYX_PHONE_NUMBER: "Insert your Telnyx phone number here"
 ```

-Finally, run `rails db:create` and `rails db:migrate` to setup your Postgres database, and `rails s` to boot up your localhost:3000 server.
+5. Run `rails db:create` and `rails db:migrate` to setup your Postgres database.
+6. Run `rails s` to boot up your localhost:3000 server.

 *Tip: If using ngrok, make sure to run the command `ngrok http 3000` instead of the recommended/default command in ngrok docs of `ngrok http 80` since our localhost is using port 3000*